Steve-Fenton/tsUnit/README.md

 # tsUnit

+Choose a Version!

+ - If you need ES5 support, please use v2.0.10
+ - v2.0.11 onwards is targeted at ES2015 and above and uses Promises

 tsUnit is a unit testing framework for TypeScript, written in TypeScript.
 It allows you to encapsulate your test functions in classes and modules.

 Install via NuGet: